 Don’t forget that your trainer or behaviourist has to work with you as well as your dog.
 Take the time to make sure you find the right fit for both of you.

 I am both a registered Clinical Animal Behaviourist and an Animal Training Instructor with the ABTC, so unless you need to see a Veterinary Behaviourist I can help you.
-I have a variety of services from group classes to private behaviour packages.
-If you are experiencing some challenges with your dog that you’d like to get some help with, tell me about them in the form below and we can get started on smoothing your life’s journey together.
+If you are experiencing some challenges with your dog that you’d like to get some help with, you can book a free discovery call with me to discuss how I can help.